sivaprasad94/Intelese-task/README.md

 Step.8: Dockerize the model to the port number localhost:5000

+Folder Structure:

+1. Surge peaks folder contains the audio analysis python script to detect peaks in audio and the exracted peaks are written to extracted audio folder

+2. the video from given url will be downloaded to input audio folder

+3. the audio from given url will be downloaded to input video folder

+4. Dataset folder contains the information of urbansound dataset and its labels to train CNN model.

+5. Keras cnn model folder contains the code to load the pre-trained model and to classify the detected peaks

 Steps to setup setup and run the reopository:

 1. Colne the repository